Bade Achhe Lagte Hain: Integration episodes

 The show had two integration episodes with Kya Hua Tera Vaada on 4 and 5 December 2012 and one with Kehta Hai Dil...Jee Le Zara on 6 December 2013.

 Other media

 Reboots

 In July 2021, a sequel was announced, with the title Bade Achhe Lagte Hain 2.
 Nakuul Mehta was finalized as the male-lead of the sequel.
 Disha Parmar was approached and locked by the makers to play the female lead, doing her second project with Mehta after seven years.
 On 12 August 2021, the first teaser for the same was unveiled featuring leads, Mehta and Parmar, as Ram Kapoor and Priya Sood.
 The show premiered on 30 August 2021.

-The series was announced after the ratings of Bade Achhe Lagte Hain 2 fell.
+Bade Achhe Lagte Hain 3 was announced after the previous season's TRP fell.
 The original leads of the previous season Mehta and Parmar were cast as the leads, marking their second collaboration with Ekta Kapoor.

-The sequel Bade Achhe Lagte Hain 4 was announced on 25 March 2025.
+Bade Achhe Lagte Hain 4 was announced on 25 March 2025.
 It stars Harshad Chopda and Shivangi Joshi as Rishabh "Rishu" Kapoor and Bhagyashree "Bhagya" Iyer.